jackdeansmith/EnablerTest/README.md

 reasonable post, **GPT-4o increases its ranking to 9 and Sonnet increases its ranking to 7.**

-Reasonable people can absolutely disagree about exactly how good or bad each of the decisions in this dataset are.
-We have no real reliable ground truth about what numeric scores ought to be assigned to these decisions.
-Thus, the purpose of this test is to evaluate the differences between models and how they assign scores in this context.
+People will absolutely disagree about exactly how good or bad each of the decisions in this dataset are.
+We have no reliable ground truth about what numeric scores *ought* to be assigned to these decisions.
+The purpose of this test is not to evaluate the accuracy of models, but rather to evaluate the relative differences between models and how they assign scores in this context.

 ## How Models Score these Posts